List of guitar tunings: Examples

-Two full steps down from Drop D. Used by Beartooth on the songs "Afterall, Burnout, and Body Bag, Metallica on the song "The Unnamed Feeling" from St. Anger, Chevelle on This Type of Thinking (Could Do Us In) and Vena Sera.
+Two full steps down from Drop D. Used by Beartooth on the songs "Afterall", "Burnout", and "Body Bag", Metallica on the song "The Unnamed Feeling" from St. Anger, Dream Theater on the song "Dead Asleep" from Parasomnia, Emmure on Goodbye to the Gallows and The Respect Issue, and Chevelle on This Type of Thinking (Could Do Us In) and Vena Sera.